Skip to main content

 4.10 - Record

-If an immigration judge’s decision is appealed to the Board of Immigration Appeals, the hearing is transcribed in appropriate cases and a transcript is sent to both parties.
-For information on transcriptions, parties should consult the Board of Immigration Appeals Practice Manual.
+If an Immigration Judge’s decision is appealed to the Board of Immigration Appeals, the hearing is transcribed in appropriate cases and a transcript is sent to both parties.
+For information on transcriptions, parties should consult the Board of Immigration Appeals Practice Manual, located in Part III of this Policy Manual.

-The official file containing the documents relating to a respondent’s case is the Record of Proceedings, which is created by the immigration court.
+The official file containing the documents relating to an alien’s case is the Record of Proceedings, which is created by the immigration court.
 The contents of the Record of Proceedings vary from case to case.
-However, at the conclusion of immigration court proceedings, the Record of Proceedings generally contains the Notice to Appear (Form I‑862), hearing notice(s), the practitioner of record’s Form EOIR‑28 (if any), any change of address form(s) (Change of Address/Contact Information Form, Form EOIR‑33), application(s) for relief, exhibits, motion(s), brief(s), hearing tapes (if any), and all written orders and decisions of the immigration judge.
+However, at the conclusion of immigration court proceedings, the Record of Proceedings generally contains the Notice to Appear (Form I862), hearing notice(s), the practitioner of record’s Form EOIR28 (if any), any change of address form(s) (Chang of Address/Contact Information, Form EOIR33/IC), application(s) for relief, exhibits, motion(s), brief(s), hearing tapes (if any), and all written orders and decisions of the Immigration Judge.